bangedorrunt/peakypanes/docs/layout-builder.md

 ### Keep Crashed Panes Visible

-Peaky Panes sets `remain-on-exit: on` by default, so crashed commands stay visible for debugging.
-Press `Enter` in an exited pane to respawn the shell.
+Peaky Panes sets `remain-on-exit: off` by default, so panes close normally when commands exit.
+Set `remain-on-exit: on` in your layout's `tmux_options` if you want crashed commands to stay visible for debugging.

 ### Use `layout: tiled` for Grids